dask/dask-blog/_posts/2019-09-19-dask-hyperparam-opt.md

 End users don't care hyperparameters like these; they don't change the model architecture, only finding the best model of a particular architecture.

-[^user-facing]:There's less tuning for adaptive step size methods like [Adam] or [Adagrad]... and "[The Marginal Value of Adaptive Gradient Methods for Machine Learning][adamarginal]" shows that can underperform on test performance.
+[^user-facing]:There's less tuning for adaptive step size methods like [Adam] or [Adagrad]... and "[The Marginal Value of Adaptive Gradient Methods for Machine Learning][adamarginal]" shows those methods can underperform on test performance.

 How can high performing hyperparameter values be found quickly?